SamuiRo/SamuiRo/README.md

 /status "Railway Enjoyer 💞"

-/description "I like to create bots to automate work 🤖.
-Video games are more fun to play than to create 😢"
+/description "Video games are more fun to play than to create 😢"

 /learning "I'm studying solidity, python🐍"